Security

 Workplace

-• know the location of the nearest telephone and the security emergency number (6488 2222) and pre-program security speed dial numbers into mobile phones.
+• Know the location of the nearest telephone, and pre-program the security emergency number (6488 2222) into mobile phones

-• when working late at night - lock the external door and leave the passage lights on
+• When working late at night - lock your office and external doors, windows, and leave the passage lights on

-• lock personal possessions away in a lockable drawer in the office
+• Secure personal possessions such as wallets, phones, iPads and laptops, away in a lockable drawer in the office

 Back to top